 Heritage Audio Tubesessor Review

-There are two high-pass filters to prevent bass-heavy sounds from overpowering the compression circuit, two mid-band filters for focusing compression on a particular frequency range, and a high-pass filter for making your compressor react to high-frequency information such as percussions and vocal sibilants.
+There are also two high-pass filters that can help out with bass-heavy sounds from overpowering the compression.
+Also, there are two mid-band filters that can focus the compression on a particular frequency and a high pass filter that will react to the high-frequency information that is coming from the signal.

 - Optical compression detection

 - All tube-based amplification stage